DCotterill/halixia-hugo/content/ma/learn-how-to-sculpt-256.md

 Have fun and get creative with pottery

 You can create sculpture!
 Even if you’re just a beginner, you won’t believe what you can do!
 By understanding the basics, you will be surprised with what you can achieve in a short space of time.

-So get creative and use sculpture as a way to take your mind off the world's problems and learn a new creative skill.
+So, get creative and use sculpture as a way to take your mind off the world's problems and learn a new creative skill.
 Creating with clay is a great natural high and something we can all try.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |